Previously used terms:

 Next in frequency are sensory disturbances, in the form of pins and needles moving slowly from the point of origin and affecting a greater or smaller part of one side of the body, face and/or tongue.
 Numbness may occur in its wake, but numbness may also be the only symptom.

 Less frequent are speech disturbances, usually aphasic but often hard to categorize.

-Aura symptoms of these different types usually follow one another in succession, beginning with visual, then sensory, then aphasic; but the reverse and other orders have been noted.
+When aura symptoms are multiple, they usually follow one another in succession, beginning with visual, then sensory, then aphasic; but the reverse and other orders have been noted.
 The accepted duration for most aura symptoms is one hour, but motor symptoms are often longer lasting.

 Patients often find it hard to describe their aura symptoms, in which case they should be instructed to time and record them prospectively.
 The clinical picture then becomes clearer.
 Common mistakes are incorrect reports of lateralization, of sudden rather than gradual onset and of monocular rather than homonymous visual disturbances, as well as of duration of aura and mistaking sensory loss for weakness.
 After an initial consultation, use of an aura diary may clarify the diagnosis.

 Migraine aura is sometimes associated with a headache that does not fulfil criteria for 1.1 Migraine without aura, but this is still regarded as migraine headache because of its relation to the aura.
 In other cases, migraine aura may occur without headache.